Contact Us for Modern and Professional Grass Services

 Humidity in New Orleans creates the perfect environment for turf fungi.

-Fix: Reduce watering frequency, water only in early morning, mow at proper height, and apply appropriate fungicide per label directions.
+Fix: Reduce watering frequency, water only in the early morning, mow at the proper height, and apply appropriate fungicide per label directions.
 Persistent cases may need a professional diagnosis.

 Fix: Check by peeling back a suspect patch.
 If you see 5+ grubs per square foot, apply a grub-targeted insecticide (imidacloprid or similar) and water it in.